Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-This is the key step in the localization procedure and in the proof of the Erickson-Semenoff-Zarembo/Drukker-Gross conjecture about circular Wilson loop operators.
-The infinite-dimensional path integral localizes to the finite dimensional locus~\eqref{eq:good-configurations}, and the integral over $a_E \in \g$ is the resulting matrix model.
+We have discussed the key step in the proof of the Erickson-Semenoff-Zarembo and Drukker-Gross conjecture using localization.
+The infinite-dimensional path integral localizes to the finite dimensional locus~\eqref{eq:good-configurations} and reduces to the integration over $a_E \in \g$ in the resulting matrix model.